 Notable among new authors who have reaped huge benefits from OkadaBooks are Sally Kenneth Dadzie who has made several thousands from her Fish Brain Series, Musa Ajayi, an indigenous author of Hausa Literature, the best-selling Karo Oforofuo among many others.

 Moreover, bloggers are now making money by turning their blog contents into eBooks and selling on OkadaBooks.
-Notable among these bloggers are Sally Kenneth Dadzie who has published several titles from her blog – Moskeda Pages, Karo Oforofuo who has also released many books from her Karo’s Story Blog; Fisayo Talabi, who has also published some titles from her blog: Fiction Therapy, and Funmi Adebayo who created a Fiction Series from her Daughters of Eve blog and Miracle For You Each Day Devotional Series from her Each Day Online blog.
+Notable among these bloggers are Sally Kenneth Dadzie who has published several titles from her blog – Moskeda Pages, Karo Oforofuo who has also released many books from her Karo’s Story Blog; Fisayo Talabi, who has also published some titles from her blog: Fiction Therapy, and Funmi Adebayo who created a Fiction Series from her Daughters of Eve blog and Each Day Devotional Series from her Each Day Online blog.

 “Nigerian authors need not keep writing for free, especially with our present economic realities…” says Okechukwu Ofili, the Founder and Chief Mechanical Officer of OkadaBooks.